quang-do-se/spring-cert/03-data-management-jdbc-transactions.md

       }
     });
 }
 ```

+#### What is the `PlatformTransactionManager`?

+`PlatformTransactionManager` is the base interface for all transaction managers that can be used in the Spring framework’s transaction infrastructure.
+Transaction managers (implementing this interface) can be used directly by applications, but it is recommended to use declarative transactions or the `TransactionTemplate` class.

+The `PlatformTransactionManager` interface contain the following methods:

+- `void commit(TransactionStatus)`: Commits or rolls back the transaction related to the `TransactionStatus` object transaction depending on its status.

+- `void rollback(TransactionStatus)`: Rolls back the transaction related to the `TransactionStatus` object.

+- `TransactionStatus getTransaction(TransactionDefinition)`: Creates a new transaction and return it or return the currently active transaction, depending on how transaction propagation has been configured.

 ----------

 ### Is the JDBC template able to participate in an existing transaction?

+Yes, the `JdbcTemplate` is able to participate in existing transactions both when declarative and programmatic transaction management is used.
+This is accomplished by wrapping the `DataSource` using a `TransactionAwareDataSourceProxy`.

 ----------

 ### What is @EnableTransactionManagement for?

+The `@EnableTransactionManagement` annotation is to annotate exactly one configuration class in an application in order to enable annotation-driven transaction management using the `@Transactional` annotation.

+Components registered when the @EnableTransactionManagement annotation is used are:A TransactionInterceptor.Intercepts calls to @Transactional methods creating new transactions as necessary etc.A JDK Proxy or AspectJ advice.This advice intercepts methods annotated with @Transactional (or methods that are located in a class annotated with @Transactional).The @EnableTransactionmanagement annotation have the following three optional elements:modeAllows for selecting the type of advice that should be used with transactions.
+Possible values are AdviceMode.ASPECTJ and AdviceMode.PROXY with the latter being the default.orderPrecedence of the transaction advice when more than one advice is applied to a join-point.
+Default value is Ordered.LOWEST_PRECEDENCE.proxyTargetClassTrue if CGLIB proxies are to be used, false if JDK interface-based proxies are to be used in the application (affects proxies for all Spring managed beans in the application!).
+Applicable only if the mode element is AdviceMode.PROXY.

 ----------